 Why Nigerian Graduates Remain Unemployed – Oby Ezekwesili

-The former Minister of Education in the Obasanjo administration and immediate past vice-president (Africa) of the World Bank, stated this at a programme titled ‘How to Build a World-Class Career,’ organised by The Baptising Church (TBC), in Abuja where she was a guest speaker.
+Posted by daniel in Home » Nigerian News on October 22, 2012 - 19 CommentsThe former Minister of Education in the Obasanjo administration and immediate past vice-president (Africa) of the World Bank, stated this at a programme titled ‘How to Build a World-Class Career,’ organised by The Baptising Church (TBC), in Abuja where she was a guest speaker.

 “So, why do employers often turn down applicants?
 Because of lack of competence,” she said.
-“We found out that the courses that most Nigerian students study are not what we need at the market; we call them warehouse courses.
+“We found out that the courses that most Nigerian students study are not what we need at the labour market; we call them warehouse courses.

 “So, instead of the market accepting them, it rejects them, so they go back to the warehouse.”